zasadnyy-inc/o-zasadnyy-com/app/_posts/2015-01-31-optimized-jekyll-site-with-grunt.markdown

 post: true
 ---

 I have started developing static sites with [Jekyll](http://jekyllrb.com/) in May.
-For everyone who don't know what it is:
+For those who don't know what it is:

 > Jekyll is a simple, blog-aware, static site generator.
-It takes a template directory containing raw text files in various formats, runs it through a converter (like Markdown) and our Liquid renderer, and spits out a complete, ready-to-publish static website suitable for serving with your favorite web server.
+It takes a template directory containing raw text files in various formats, runs it through a converter (like Markdown) and Liquid renderer, and spits out a complete, ready-to-publish static website suitable for serving with your favorite web server.

-I like the idea of modules in site project that eventually will generate static website.
-Furthermore [GitHub Pages](https://help.github.com/articles/using-jekyll-with-pages/) can generate and host it for you, so you get **free hosting** and **push to deploy** ideology.
+I like the idea of modular website project that eventually will be generated to static website.
+Furthermore [GitHub Pages](https://help.github.com/articles/using-jekyll-with-pages/) can generate and host it for you, so you get **free, reliable hosting** with **push to deploy** feature.

-That's why it was the perfect choice for [Project Zeppelin](https://github.com/gdg-x/zeppelin) - free site template for conferences (mostly for GDG DevFest, but for sure you can use it as you want).
-Unfortunately, there are limitations of using plug-ins with GitHub pages, so you can't use them, for example, to compile Compass files, minify css, js and html files or highlight your code.
+That's why it was the perfect choice for [Project Zeppelin](https://github.com/gdg-x/zeppelin) - free conference site template (mostly for GDG DevFest, but for sure you can use it as you want).
+Unfortunately, GitHub Pages has limited number of available plug-ins, for instance, there are no plugins to compile Compass files, minify css, js and html files or highlight your code.

 Fortunately, [Grunt](http://gruntjs.com/) help us with it and gives even more.
 So let's get started.

 #### Installation

-First of all you need to install [Bundler](http://bundler.io/) for easier way to install gem dependencies.
+First of all you need to install [Bundler](http://bundler.io/) for easy gem dependency management.

 ``` lineos:false
 gem install bundler